 The Gull Chain of Lakes Association promotes shoreline restoration projects.
 GCOLA is providing grants for restoration projects and can connect you with other sources of funding.
 Property owners in the city of Lake Shore can also be eligible for a grant.
-Cass County Soil and Water Conservation District is another source of funding for Cass County property owners.
+Cass County and Crow Wing County Soil and Water Conservation Districts may be another source of funding for Cass and Crow Wing County property owners.

 Please contact Sheila Johnston (email@example.com) for more information and to inquire about grants.
-Sheila is the chair of GCOLA's Environmental Committee and co-manages the Shoreline Restoration Program with Kris Driessen.
+Kris Driessen also volunteers with the Shoreline Restoration Program.

 We recommend reading the following DNR brochure: The Water's Edge (brochure)

 The best place for more information is the DNR's Restore Your Shore site: http://www.dnr.state.mn.us/restoreyourshore/index.html This large site has a lot of information on different types of shoreline problems and solutions as well as a native plant encyclopedia as as the Score Your Shore Quick Guide.

 Lakescaping for Wildlife and Water Quality by Carrol Henderson, Carolyn Dindorf and Fred Rozumalski published by the DNR is a great printed reference.
 It's available through the state's Minnesota Bookstore (1 800 657-3757).
 It is a great reference and contains much of the same information as is on the Restore Your Shore web site.